mercanca/spart/README.md

  all partitions in your cluster, corresponding column(s) will not be shown, except -l parameter was given.

+If the values of a column are same, this column will not be shown at partitions block.
+ These same values of that column will be shown at COMMON VALUES as a single value.

 Parameters:

  **-m**	both the lowest and highest values will be shown in the **CORES /NODE**